python-bonobo/bonobo/docs/guide/services.rst

 Most probably, you'll want to use external systems within your transformations.
 Those systems may include databases, apis (using http, for example), filesystems, etc.

+You can start by hardcoding those services.
+That does the job, at first.

-Hardocing those services in your code can do the job at first, but you'll pretty soon feel limited, for a few reasons:
+If you're going a little further than that, you'll feel limited, for a few reasons:

 * Hardcoded and tightly linked dependencies make your transformations hard to test, and hard to reuse.
 * Processing data on your laptop is great, but being able to do it on different systems (or stages), in different